All Episodes

 They think that the country hates George W. Bush.

-A lot of Republicans think that too, and they are making a big mistake if they think that the country hates George W. Bush.
+And they are making a big mistake if they think that the country hates George W. Bush.

-So to keep Bush on the ballot to make Democrats think that they're voting against Bush, they run these stories about the similarities of McCain and Bush.
+So to keep Bush on the ballot, to make Democrats think that they're voting against Bush, they run these stories about the similarities of McCain and Bush.

 But the country, and this is what people have to keep in mind, the country does not hate George Bush.